Are you wondering if white subway tile dye lots can be different? I can assure you from personal experience the answer is YES they can!

 The other thing the tile guy did was he laid out the tile on the floor before installing it on the wall.

 Now my friends are great however the difference in the white subway tile dye lot is so slight I doubt you will see it here either.

 To the untrained eye, it is not that noticeable.
 Even after the back wall was installed which you can see here we didn’t notice.

 You can see how close the tile installer was when working.

 In person, the color variation is not as noticeable as it is in photos which is so annoying!

 After this experience, I would recommend checking your tiles in multiple lighting locations.

 When the space you are working in is in the renovation process the lighting can be a bulb or a hanging fixture that is not yet installed.

-Trust me this does have an effect on how things look in your space.
+Trust me this does affect how things look in your space.
 White subway tile dye-lot color variations are so slight it’s hard to spot.

 White Subway Tile Dye Lot Reveal